 Let’s understand this function using it as an example.

-Here we have a set of values from A1 : A46 and we need to find some percentile values.
+Here we have a set of values as A1 : A46 and we need to find some PERCENTILE.EXC values from the array.

 Use the formula:

 A1 : A46 - array given as cell reference.

 C2 - value of k given as cell reference.